All Episodes

 They could move the date, say, to April 4th, 2008.

-They could move a hood.
+They could move a hood up.

-But but the point is they're feeling their oats that they think that they have done what the American people want done.
+They think that they have done what the American people want done.

-And if they compromise At all on this, they've got problems.
+And if they compromise at all on this, they've got problems.

 They've got political problems.